arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

 ### <a href="#lambda" class="anchor" id="lambda"><span class="octicon octicon-link"></span></a>Lambda and template functions

-Since version 3.0.0 the main widgets supports lambda functions, which are calculated at runtime.
+Since version 3.0.0 the main widget supports lambda functions, which are calculated at runtime.
 It may be declared by using `{% raw %}${{{% endraw %}
 {% raw %}}}{% endraw %}` construction: